 Weight Class: 165-169g

-The Proof: The Roc pairs predictable, overstable (Turn 0) high-speed flight with moderate Fade to produce the most consistent flight patterns, distance control, and wind-resistance we've documented in a midrange disc.
+The Proof: All versions of the ever-popular Roc combine predictable, overstable (Turn 0) flight with moderate Fade to produce the most consistent flight pattern, distance control, and wind-resistance we’ve documented in a midrange disc.

 Overall Best Putter